 Garesh, usually taking his time to flatter and persuade the most influential courtiers, instead skirted the main throngs and headed to the left of the great stone columns.
 He had no time to waste.
 The healer had said the King would die any day.
 Without that document signed, Garesh’s plan would surely fail.
 No amount of flattery would be able to unite the courtiers and council members under his authority without the King’s signature.

 He took a side door from the hall and headed to the north of the palace.
 The Prince’s rooms were soon reached and Garesh strode into the brightly painted seating chamber that looked out onto the jewelled courtyard at the heart of the palace.

 Trevisian’s dark head was bent over the stick he was carving, while in the corner his tutor sheathed a pair of swords, no doubt from a recent training session.
 The boy started at Garesh’s entrance.
 His eyes widened but quickly relaxed when they saw who it was.

 “Out.”
 Garesh’s voice brooked no argument.
 In spite of the turmoil at court, he still held the highest sway.
 The tutor needed no second bidding, and obeyed the High Councillor without pause.

-Garesh didn’t even bother to watch the man leave, as his eyes were already focused on the Prince and, once the door had closed, he strode forward.
-The rapid movement caused the boy to drop the stick, which rattled to the floor, and hastily retreat to the window in the far wall.
+Garesh didn’t even bother to watch the man leave.
+His eyes were already focused on the Prince and, once the door had closed, he came forward.
+The rapid movement caused the boy to drop the stick.
+It rattled to the floor and the Prince hastily retreated to the window in the far wall.